 Journalists here have neither focused on data analysis nor have they practiced it.
 Every reporter is expected to do investigative journalism, additional to the regular reporting.
 There is no division as such as to who specifically deals with leads, investigations, data and related stories.
 This is the gap we need to bridge.
 Regarding the opportunities in data journalism, there is more than ample.

-From economic boom to financial crisis, political exposure and other similar topics, there is a wide range of topics for data journalism.
-What you require is creativity and how to use data to present a good story.
+From an economic boom to the financial crisis, political exposure and other similar topics, there is a wide range of topics for data journalism.
+What you require is creativity and how to use data to present a good study.

 All a journalist needs is an art of analyzing data for stories.
 The idea is to be able to cut through the noise of reporting first and quantity, determine what people really need to know.
 Nick Routley further adds, “Having a basic knowledge of how statistics work, being able to assess white-paper and report methodologies, and a sense of where to find reliable data-sets are all good skills to manage your way in data journalism.”

-One must not only have experience in news and editorial department, but also have a knack for statistics and media tools.
-An important skill is the ability to question, visualize and analyse the numbers.
+One must not only have experience in news and editorial department but also have a knack for statistics and media tools.
+An important skill is the ability to question, visualize and analyze the numbers.
 This helps data journalists to uncover hidden facts and report them to the readers.

 Basically, a learner with capabilities to tackle complex stats in the understandable, visually appealing way; similar to what journalism is.

-According to a global survey report by Google News Lab and PolicyViz, 42 per cent of journalists said they use data regularly to tell stories, and 51 per cent of news organizations have a dedicated data journalist on their staff.
-Despite its huge growth, career in data journalism in India still faces challenges.
+According to a global survey report by Google News Lab and PolicyViz, 42 percent of journalists said they use data regularly to tell stories, and 51 percent of news organizations have a dedicated data journalist on their staff.
+Despite its huge growth, a career in data journalism in India still faces challenges.
 Explaining one of the reasons for such disparity, Subhomoy Bhattacharjee, Consulting Editor of Business Standard, explains, “The core challenge is the weak internal housekeeping of data within newspapers and channels.
 Journalists here have neither studied data analysis nor do they practice it.
 This is the gap we need to bridge.”